jd89j12dsa/ddse/README.md

 ### Datasets:

-In DB_Gen folder, we provide the Crimes, VAERS, and Wikipedia datasets dumped from MongoDB.
+In DB_Gen folder, we provide the Crimes, Wikipedia, and Enron datasets dumped from MongoDB.

 To restore dumped dataset in MongoDB: